 And I really like carrot cake.
 My children love carrot cake muffins – easier for little hands to hold and to pack into lunch bags.

 This recipe and Banana Bread Muffins are made several times a week around here, turning leftovers into food my children love.
+Another way that we love using up leftovers is in bread pudding.

 Life is too short to grate carrots.